-Attracting customers and then building long-term relationships is one of the best strategies you can use to keep your company healthy for many, many years.
-And to achieve this, customer service is absolutely essential.
+Attracting customers and then building long-term relationships is one of the best ways to maintain your company's success for many, many years.
+To achieve this, customer service is absolutely essential.

-As Sam Walton, the founder of Walmart, said, "The goal of a company is to have customer service that is not only the best, but is legendary.
+As Sam Walton, the founder of Walmart, said, "The goal of a company is to have customer service that is not only the best, but legendary."

 How to Attract Customers and Keep Them

 There are a variety of strategies and tactics that you can use to attract customers and retain them over time.
-I have compiled this list of 6 to help you get started today:
+We have compiled this list of 7 to help you get started today.

-One of the main customer service complaints is that it is robotic and unnatural, even when the user is interacting with a representative as opposed to a chatbot or other automated service.
+One of the main complaints about customer service is that it can be robotic and unnatural, even when a customer is interacting with a representative as opposed to a chatbot or other automated service.
 This is because companies are often set on training their employees to memorize greetings, sales pitches, and apologies, while customers want genuine answers.
-In fact, according to the above-mentioned study, 83% of consumers believe that talking to a person will always be important in customer service.
-In addition, the more complex the problem is, the greater the need for personal treatment.
+In fact, according to the study mentioned above, 83% of consumers believe that talking to a person will always be important in customer service.
+In addition, the more complex the problem is, the greater the need for a customer service representative.

-So, in order to attract customers, your objective must be to maintain fluid communication, really listening to your customers and reacting according to their response.
-Quality communication will be the touch that sets you apart from the competition.
+So, in order to attract customers, your objective must be to maintain fluid, responsive communication.
+Really listen to your customers because quality communication will be something that sets you apart from the competition.

 2. Know Your Customers

-The ancient Greeks said: "know yourself"..., In the case of companies, it's important to really know your clients.
-The process of attracting customers has a lot to do with sales: you need to know the name of the person you’re talking to, what they need, when their birthday is, and even the breed of their dog.
+As the ancient Greeks said: "know yourself."
+In the case of companies, it's important to really know your clients.
+The process of attracting customers has a lot to do with sales.
+You need to know the name of the person you’re talking to, what they are looking for, what their pain points are, and even their hobbies.

 How can you get all this information?
 The key is to continue the conversation after the transaction.
-For example, if your company is in the B2B business, you can search for their profile on LinkedIn or your customer's professional page.
-Once you have this information, you can start thinking of ways to add value to it: recommendations, content, training...
+For example, if your company is a B2B business, you can search for client's profile on LinkedIn or just one their website.
+Once you have this information, you can start thinking of ways that you can provide value.

-In today's business environment, the easiest way to differentiate yourself from the competition is through the customer experience, not the products or services you offer.
-Giving the client an increasingly personalized relationship will make them remember you.
+In today's business environment, the easiest way to differentiate yourself from the competition is through customer experience, not simply the products or services you offer.
+Giving the client an increasingly personalized experience will make them remember you.

 3. Use Complaints to Your Advantage

 Improving customer acquisition requires a change in attitude.
-Instead of thinking about complaints and negative comments as an unbearable nuisance, use them as an opportunity to know what your customers really think of you.
-Personally, I prefer that a user complains openly than that they ignore or leave our brand without any explanation.
+Instead of thinking about complaints and negative comments as a nuisance, use them as an opportunity to know what your customers really think.
+It's better for a customer to complain openly than than it is for them to stop purchasing from you without any explanation.

-Negative reviews are what help you improve your services, give you the opportunity to redeem yourself, and help you avoid possible online reputation crises.
-But for that, you have to learn how to handle them correctly.
+Negative reviews help you improve your services, give you the opportunity to redeem yourself, and help you avoid possible online reputation crises.
+You just have to learn how to handle them correctly.

-The next time a user protests, take it as an opportunity to solve their problems.
-Listen to him, get the information you need to solve the problem and act quickly.
-Apologize sincerely, thank the customer for sharing their problem and promise only what you can deliver.
+The next time someone makes a compliant, take it as an opportunity to solve their problem.
+Listen and get the information you need to solve the problem.
+It also helps to apologize sincerely, thank the customer for sharing their concerns and promise only what you can deliver.
 If everything goes well, you will have managed to keep a customer forever.

-Creating an ongoing relationship allows you to monitor how the user feels about your brand and to address potential problems before they surface.
-These ideas will help you keep the spark of your relationship alive:
+Creating an ongoing relationship allows you to monitor how people feel about your brand and to address potential problems before they surface.
+Here are some tips to help you get off to a good start.

-- After relevant interactions, follow up by phone, email or social networking.
+- After relevant interactions, follow up by phone, email or even social media.

-- From time to time, send friendly messages to your customers to remind them that you are still available to them.
+- From time to time, send friendly messages to your customers to remind them that you are still available to them or have special offers.

 - Create valuable content, such as articles or videos, and circulate them through your newsletter.

-- Send a monthly email with your company's news, such as product launches, events, and interesting content.
+- Send a monthly email or newsletter with your company's news, such as product launches, events, and interesting content.

-All long-term relationships are based on trust and commitment.
 If you get your customers to trust you, they will be much more satisfied and much more likely to be loyal in the long run.
-Achieving this is a matter of integrity and common sense:
+Achieving this is a matter of integrity and common sense.

-- Be sincere, be honest, and always keep your word.
-If you promise something to the customer, you better keep it!
+- Be honest and always keep your word.
+If you promise something to the customer, you better deliver!

 - Be flexible.
-You know that the customer is always right... and even if he isn't, sometimes it's better to give in and see what you can do to work with them.
+As they say, that the customer is always right.
+Even if they aren't, sometimes it's better to give in and see what you can do to work with them.

 6. Use Inbound Marketing

 Outbound marketing is based on going to where the consumers are and interrupting their daily life to showcase your products and services.
-This is the case with classic TV ads, banners or spam.
+This is exemplified by classic TV ads, banners ads, or spam.